lamnhh/CN-assignment-1/README.md

 # Computer Network - Assignment 1
 Create a simple Facebook clone.
-Features required:
+Required features:

 - Chat rooms for 2 persons.
 - Chat rooms for more than 2 persons.